dogweather/forkful/content/en/elm/dates-and-times/getting-the-current-date.md

   \ date from the system.
 We do this to timestamp events, schedule tasks, or track\u2026"
 lastmod: '2024-03-13T22:45:00.020209-06:00'
 model: unknown
-summary: "Getting the current date in Elm means fetching the current calendar date\
+summary: Getting the current date in Elm means fetching the current calendar date from the system.
-  \ from the system.
-We do this to timestamp events, schedule tasks, or track\u2026"
 title: Getting the current date
 weight: 29
 ---